ker0chan/gptchan/README.md

 Store a `BOT_TOKEN` from your Discord dashboard in a .env file, in the root directory.

-Retrieve one of the [output samples](https://github.com/openai/gpt-2-output-dataset) of GPT-2, put it in the root directory, and point Game::choosePrompt() to it.
+Retrieve one of the [output samples](https://github.com/openai/gpt-2-output-dataset) of GPT-2, put it in the `datasets` folder.
+You can use multiple samples, and one of them will be picked at random at the start of every game.
+The validation samples are big enough (5000 entries) and not too heavy (~15Mb), making them ideal for this bot.

+You can edit the default rules (regarding, for example, the minimum and maximum length of the prompts and completions) in `config.json`.

 Run `node server.js` to start the bot.